davidmoten/neural-network-maths/README.md

 ### Multi-classification (Softmax)
 Especially when word embeddings are being computed it may be desirable to limit the output vector element values to the 0-1 range (for example probabilities).
 A function is applied to get the final neural network output and feeds the cost function. *Softmax* and *Standard Normalization* are examples of such a transformation.

 Let's generalize this a bit.
-We are going to assume that the final activation function is the identity function and that we have a final transformation function $T$ that takes the output vector in the last layer and transforms it into a vector of the same size (for use in the cost function and as network output).
+We are going to assume that the final activation function is the identity function and that we have a final transformation function $F$ that takes the output vector in the last layer and transforms it into a vector of the same size (for use in the cost function and as network output).
 An activation function is like this but only operates pointwise on the vector elements, without creating dependencies on other elements in the input vector that need to be considered in differentiation particularly.

 We have this cost function for the system without this extra transformation: